BACHELOR OF SCIENCE IN ELECTRICAL ENGINEERING

 HOW TO APPLY

-3. Official transcripts showing coursework to-date are required before your initial application can be evaluated.
+2. Submit official transcripts showing coursework to-date.
 Updated official transcripts will be required once grades are posted for spring and summer (if you enroll in courses).
 Contact all previous colleges and have them send official transcripts to:

 Washington State University Everett